-Illinois Public Media (WILL AM-FM-TV-Digital) is a unit of the College of Media at the University of Illinois at Urbana-Champaign - a land grant, public state institution of higher education.
-The stations are licensed to the Board of Trustees of the University of Illinois and are full-service PBS and NPR member stations serving viewers, listeners, and readers across a wide area of central and east central Illinois, and beyond.
-WILL-AM began broadcasting in 1922; WILL-FM signed on the air in 1941 with the first FM license issued to a university; and WILL-TV first went on the air in 1955.
-WILL-TV has a long history of serving central Illinois with local programs that tell the story of our regions' people, places, and history.
-Illinois Public Media employs 35 full-time equivalent employees, and the budget contains four major sources of revenue: The Corporation for Public Broadcasting, the Illinois Arts Council, the University of Illinois, and Contributions/Private Gifts.
+Illinois Public Media (WILL AM-FM-TV-Digital) is a unit of the College of Media at the University of Illinois at Urbana-Champaign-a land grant, public state institution of higher education.
+The stations are licensed to the Board of Trustees of the University of Illinois and are full-service PBS and NPR member stations serving viewers, listeners, and communities across a wide area of central and east central Illinois, and beyond.
+WILL-AM, our news and public affairs service, began broadcasting in 1922, and is approaching its 100th anniversary; WILL-FM, our classical music and news service, signed on the air in 1941 with the first FM license issued to a university; and WILL-TV first signed on the air in 1955.
+Illinois Public Media has a long history of serving central Illinois with local programs that tell the story of our regions' people, places, events, and history.
+Illinois Public Media employs 31 full-time equivalent employees, and the budget contains four major sources of revenue: The Corporation for Public Broadcasting, the Illinois Arts Council, the University of Illinois, and Contributions/Private Gifts.